-With advances in technology the exam boards are aware the students may have web enabled watches such as iwatches or smart watches (and other smart devices such as ipens).
+With advances in technology the exam boards are aware the students may have web enabled watches such as smart watches.
 These are prohibited from the exam room, and any student with one in the exam room will be reported to the exam board for malpractice.